Changes to the PRM Exam - 2015

-- The PRM Continuing Risk Learning (CRL) Program requires PRM holders to complete 20 CRL ongoing education credits each calendar year, starting with the year immediately after they have obtained their PRM designation.
+- The PRM Continuing Risk Learning (CRL) Program requires PRM Certified Professionals to complete 20 CRL ongoing education credits each calendar year, starting with the year immediately after they have obtained their PRM designation.
 PRMIA will offer opportunities throughout the year to obtain these credits, such as webinars, training courses, event presentations, and articles.

 If a member fails to submit CRL credits or fails to maintain a Sustaining membership, their PRM Designation will lapse.
 If the designation lapses for more than three years in a row, the candidate will need to re-write PRM Exam III and pay a $400 reinstatement fee in order to re-achieve the PRM title.

 The CRL Program will be open to all current PRM Certified Professionals, and all current candidates are encouraged to join the program.
 All CURRENT PRM Certified Professionals and CURRENT candidates will be “grandfathered in” and will be exempt from these two new requirements as long as they complete the PRM Program before December 19th based on the current curriculum.

 Note: All candidates switching to the new curriculum will be automatically enrolled in the CRL Program and will be subject to the two new program requirements listed above.